 Before resuming the class, you should first direct your students’ attention to the blackboard.
 You can grab your class’ attention using simple things like requesting them to raise their hands.

-You can also simply say to your class that you are beginning the lesson and want complete quiet in the class.
+You can also say to your class that you are beginning the lesson and want complete quiet in the class.
 Since elementary school students are more mature than preschoolers, simply saying will be sufficient to grab their attention.

 Middle School Classroom Management Strategies